‘RHONJ’ Star Melissa Gorga Shares Three Generations Of Beauty, Poses With Gorgeous Mom And Beautiful Daughter

 “You are all beautiful!
 So glad you took that picture,” another fan added.

-Another fan said “your mom keeps getting younger and your daughter is absolutely beautiful.”
+Another fan said, “your mom keeps getting younger and your daughter is absolutely beautiful.”

 Gorga’s sweet family-centric post comes after she shared several posts featuring selfies with her husband, Joe Gorga.
 Joe recently celebrated his birthday, so Melissa devoted a post to that occasion, sharing a sweet message in the caption.

-The duo also celebrated their 15 year wedding anniversary, which Melissa likewise commemorated by sharing quite a few adorable shots on Instagram for her fans to gush over.
+The duo also celebrated their 15-year wedding anniversary, which Melissa likewise commemorated by sharing quite a few adorable shots on Instagram for her fans to gush over.

 Melissa’s Instagram page has certainly been family-focused lately, although that’s often the case for her.
 The brunette bombshell shares plenty of selfies as well as shots for the various brands she works with, but she always makes sure to get her family in there too.